Eugene-hub/baron/readme.md

-Baron - a small, fast and crossbrowser vertical custom scrollbar with native system scroll mechanic.
+Minimalistic version of Baron without accordeon headers support.

 Features:

-- Do not replaces native system scroll mechanic.
+- Does not replace native system scroll mechanic.
 - Customizable scrollbar design with full CSS support.
-- Fixable headers.
 - No strong dependences on jQuery.

-Baron just hides system scrollbar, but not removing it.
-This can guarantee scroll work on any system where CSS property 'overflow: scroll' realized.
+Baron just hides system scrollbar, but doesn't remove it.
+This can guarantee scroll work on any system where CSS property 'overflow: scroll' is supported.

 ##Simple usage